contrast-zone/fractarchy-ide/README.md

 >
 > ![](media/socmedia.png)
 >
-> Fractarchy Designer is hierarchical content organizer featuring structured document tree (*.sdt) file format.
-It is a blend between content management system and integrated development environment.
-Use it for different purposes, from mind mapping and note taking to personal knowledge base keeping and text processing.
+> Fractarchy Designer is a hierarchical content organizer featuring structured document tree (*.sdt) file format.
+It is a blend between content management system and simplified hierarchical database.
+Use it for different purposes, from mind mapping and note taking to personal knowledge base keeping and visual contents hierarchical database maintaining.

 ## actual screenshots